hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 ### Swift (n-scale):

-Swift it is strongly encouraged that you update one node at a time (node by node).
+For Swift, it is strongly encouraged that you update one node at a time (node by node).

-The folowing command updates only one swift node, you will have to repeat it for every swift IP address.
+The following command updates only one Swift node; you will have to repeat it for every swift IP address.

 	ansible-playbook -vvvv -u heat-admin -i plugins/inventory/heat.py -e force_rebuild=True -l <IP of overcloud-swift nscale> -e swift_storage_rebuild_image_id =<glance Image_ID of overcloud-swift nscale> playbooks/update_cloud.yml

 ### VSA (n-scale):

-This command updates only one VSA node, you will have to repeat it for every VSA IP address.
+This command updates only one VSA node; you will have to repeat it for every VSA IP address.

 	ansible-playbook -vvvv -u heat-admin -i plugins/inventory/heat.py -e force_rebuild=True -l <IP of vsa overcloud node> -e vsa_rebuild_image_id =<glance Image_ID of vsa overcloud node > playbooks/update_cloud.yml

-### Backup the updated overcloud ### {#backup}
+### Back up the updated overcloud ### {#backup}

-Once the update of overcloud node is complete, you should backup the node in case of failures.
+Once the update of overcloud node is complete, you should back up the node in case of failures.
 See [Back Up and Restore](/helion/openstack/backup.restore/).

 ## Redeploy Compute Proxy and OVSvAPP on ESX Host ## {#redeploy}

-If your infrastructure includes ESX proxy hosts, after updating the overcloud controller management node, update the Compute Proxy and OVSvAPP.
+If your infrastructure includes ESX proxy hosts, update the Compute Proxy and OVSvAPP after updating the overcloud controller management node.
 The update package contains new images for ESX.
-Failure to do so will prevent users from launching VM's in vCenter Hosts.
+Failure to do so will prevent users from launching VMs in vCenter Hosts.
-To manage the VM's launched using the older compute proxy, use the same hostname entered for older Compute Proxy.
+To manage the VMs launched using the older Compute proxy, use the same hostname entered for older Compute proxy.

 **Redeploy Nova Compute Proxy**

-1. Login to Undercloud.
+1. Log in to the undercloud.

 2. Deactivate the activated cluster.